madfam-io/plinto/docs/guides/LOCAL_DEMO_GUIDE.md

 ## 📊 Demo Script (15-Minute Walkthrough)

-Use this script to demonstrate Plinto's capabilities:
+Use this script to demonstrate Janua's capabilities:

 ### Minute 0-2: Platform Overview

 **Open**: http://localhost:3002

 **Talking Points**:
-- "Plinto is an enterprise authentication platform that combines Better-Auth's data control with Clerk's developer experience"
+- "Janua is an enterprise authentication platform that combines Better-Auth's data control with Clerk's developer experience"
 - "Everything you see is 100% free and open source - including enterprise SSO, SCIM, MFA, and multi-tenancy"
 - "Let me show you how it works..."